 “There’s never been a better time to move to 4G LTE – Upgrade to your FREE 4G LTE smartphone today!”

 The Next Web rightly notes that while the offer may seem bold for offering customers discounts between $99 and $299, it is likely that promoting 4G data plans will pull in enough cash to make the deal worthwhile.
 Read More

 A mysterious post showed up on the Droid RAZR forums yesterday containing a whole slew of screenshots of the Droid RAZR running Ice Cream Sandwich.
 The original poster left no information about the build, nor did s/he reply to the gaggle of questions that followed the leak.
 Known only as dragon974, the poster seemingly vanished after dropping the goods.

 While this leak gives us a good look at what ICS on the Droid RAZR should look like, there have been some questions concerning its validity.
+According to several of the replying comments in the thread, including one from well-known Android modder P3Droid, these shots are said to be completely authentic.
 Read More

 The word on the street is that this update should be hitting devices today.
 Hit Settings > About phone > System updates to see if it's available on your device.

 An update to the support docs for the Droid RAZR/MAXX just hit hit Verizon's site with details of an upcoming OTA update that should be hitting the airwaves sometime soon.
 While this doesn't bring Android 4.0 to Moto's newest flagship, it does bring a handful of other useful fixes and tweaks: